You may ask yourself why you need a live debugger.

 From the perspective of time, that equates to every developer on your payroll spending 1.3 months of every year fixing production errors.
 Think how many great features and how much value all those developers could bring to your customers if they could spend that time doing what they love most, developing code.

-A production debugger can reduce debugging time by up to 80%, but let’s be more conservative and say it only reduces debugging time by 50%.
+A live debugger can reduce debugging time by up to 80%, but let’s be more conservative and say it only reduces debugging time by 50%.

 Do I need to run the numbers for you again?